lumen-org/lumen/README.md

 #### I get the error message: "Could not load remote model 'XXXX' from server 'XXXX' !" ####
- 1. Confirm that the backend server actually running
+ 1. Confirm that the backend server is actually running
  2. Did the backend server load the particular model that you are trying to retrieve?
 Loaded models are listed in the terminal output of the backend server on its start up.

-#### Drag'n'Drop does not work! ####
- * most likely you are not using Chrome ...
-Sorry, currently only Chrome is supported.

 ------------

 ### Contact ###

-For any questions, feedback, bug reports, feature requests, spam, etc please contact: [philipp.lucas@uni-jena.de](philipp.lucas@uni-jena.de).
+For any questions, feedback, bug reports, feature requests, spam, etc please contact: [philipp.lucas@dlr.de](philipp.lucas@dlr.de).

 ### Copyright and Licence ###

-© 2016-2018 Philipp Lucas (philipp.lucas@uni-jena.de)
+© 2016-2018 Philipp Lucas (philipp.lucas@dlr.de)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by